 Respect the time of others.
 We will always keep the client’s time and resources in mind when working on a project.
 Email will generally be used to contact a client, unless otherwise instructed, in order to provide time for a response at the client’s convenience.
 Initial document requests are comprehensive and intended to limit frequent subsequent requests.
-Certain documents may be not applicable, difficult to produce, or otherwise unavailable for the engagement.
+Certain documents may be not applicable, difficult to produce, or otherwise unavailable for the engagement and should be disregarded.
 Institutions are not always expected to provide all requested documents and we will follow up if critical items are missing.

 Produce insightful content.
 Each client user should take away something new and useful about their institution, financial model, and/or industry practices.
-Those with a financial background should find value in the project and not feel that it was a regulatory exercise only.
+Those with a financial background should find technical value in the project.
 Non-financial users should gain further understanding of key concepts in order to consider and discuss them appropriately.
 All content should be clear and concise.

 Conduct projects with rigor.The primary objectives of each project must be fully accomplished and we will adapt to unforeseen challenges.
-There is no allowance for errors, omissions, or incomplete assessments on our part.
+There is no allowance for errors or incomplete assessments on our part.
 We will work in partnership with clients to improve processes.